 If you feel an employer or service provider has discriminated against you, you may be able to take legal action against them, but you need to act quickly.
-In most employment cases, you need to lodge your claim to an industrial tribunal within 3 months of when the discrimination happened.
-For other discrimination claims (for example complaining about a service provider) you need to make a claim to a county court within 6 months.
+In most employment cases, you need to lodge your claim to an employment tribunal within 3 months of when the discrimination happened.
+For other discrimination claims (for example complaining about a service provider) you need to make a claim to court within 6 months.

 Sources of specialist advice and support

-Ciaran Trainor has declared no conflict of interest.
+Carl Graham has declared no conflict of interest.

 This information has been produced under the terms of Epilepsy Action's information quality standards.